Des-q: a quantum algorithm to provably speedup retraining of decision trees

 \section{Abstract}

-Decision trees are widely used in machine learning due to their simplicity in construction and interpretability.
-However, as data sizes grow, traditional methods for constructing and retraining decision trees become increasingly slow, scaling polynomially with the number of training examples.
-In this work, we introduce a novel quantum algorithm, named \emph{Des-q}, for constructing and retraining decision trees in regression and binary classification tasks.
-Assuming the data stream produces small, periodic increments of new training data, we demonstrate that our \emph{Des-q} algorithm significantly reduces the time required for tree retraining, achieving a poly-logarithmic time complexity in the number of training examples, even accounting for the time needed to load the new training examples into quantum-accessible memory.
-Our approach involves building a decision tree algorithm to perform $k$-piecewise linear tree splits at each internal node.
-These splits simultaneously generate multiple hyperplanes, dividing the feature space into $k$ distinct regions.
-To determine the $k$ suitable anchor points for these splits, we develop an efficient quantum-supervised clustering method, building upon the unsupervised q-means clustering algorithm introduced by Kerenidis \etal \emph{Des-q} first efficiently estimates each feature weight using a novel quantum technique to estimate the Pearson correlation.
-Subsequently, we employ weighted distance estimation to cluster the training examples in $k$ disjoint regions based on nearest-neighbor matching, and then proceed to expand the tree using the same procedure.
-We benchmark the performance of the simulated version of our algorithm against the state-of-the-art classical decision tree for regression and binary classification on multiple data sets with numerical features.
-Further, we showcase that the proposed algorithm exhibits similar performance to the state-of-the-art decision tree while significantly speeding up the periodic tree retraining compared to the standard methods.
+Decision trees are widely adopted machine learning models due to their simplicity and explainability.
+However, as training data size grows, standard methods become increasingly slow, scaling polynomially with the number of training examples.
+In this work, we introduce Des-q, a novel quantum algorithm to construct and retrain decision trees for regression and binary classification tasks.
+Assuming the data stream produces small, periodic increments of new training examples, Des-q significantly reduces the tree retraining time.
+Des-q achieves a logarithmic complexity in the combined total number of old and new examples, even accounting for the time needed to load the new samples into quantum-accessible memory.
+Our approach to grow the tree from any given node involves performing piecewise linear splits to generate multiple hyperplanes, thus partitioning the input feature space into distinct regions.
+To determine the suitable anchor points for these splits, we develop an efficient quantum-supervised clustering method, building upon the q-means algorithm introduced by Kerenidis \etal We benchmark the simulated version of Des-q against the state-of-the-art classical methods on multiple data sets and observe that our algorithm exhibits similar performance to the state-of-the-art decision trees while significantly speeding up the periodic tree retraining.